For 3rd Straight Year, Obama Waives Penalties on Countries Using Child Soldiers

 “When a little boy is kidnapped, turned into a child soldier, forced to kill or be killed– that’s slavery,” Obama said in an address at the Clinton Global Initiative.”It is barbaric, and it is evil, and it has no place in a civilized world.
 Now, as a nation, we’ve long rejected such cruelty.”

-But by granting waivers from the Child Soldiers Protection Act to some of the world’s worst abusers of child soldiers for the third straight year, and by continuing to provide aid and sell arms to those countries, President Obama’s claim that America stands opposed to the “slavery” of child soldiering appears dubious to many observers.
+But by granting waivers from the CSPA to some of the world’s worst abusers of child soldiers for the third straight year, and by continuing to provide aid and sell arms to those countries, President Obama’s claim that America stands opposed to the “slavery” of child soldiering appears dubious to many observers.

-Tagged child soldiers africa, child soldiers protection act, Democratic Republic of the Congo, drc child soldiers, jeff fontenberry, libya child soldiers, obama child soldiers, obama human trafficking, President Barack Obama, south sudan child soldiers, yemen child soldiers
+Tagged child soldiers africa, Child Soldiers Prevention Act, Democratic Republic of the Congo, drc child soldiers, jeff fontenberry, libya child soldiers, obama child soldiers, obama human trafficking, President Barack Obama, south sudan child soldiers, yemen child soldiers